 It’s important to know that CBD is a naturally occurring compound that’s used in a variety of goods to induce a relaxing and calming effect on an individual.
 Although CBD comes from hemp plants, the cousin plant to the marijuana plant, it actually doesn’t produce a “high” effect or intoxication feeling when consumed, meaning it’s not a psychoactive substance.

 In order to feel the “high” or intoxicating effects, you will need to use a CBD product that includes THC.
-If you do not want to feel these effects, there are plenty of THC-free CBD products available on the market such as Bespoke Extracts CBD Isolate Tincture in Lemon Lime.
+If you do not want to feel these effects, there are plenty of THC-free CBD products available on the market.
+Every product Bespoke sells is considered THC-free, even though they may contain trace amounts of the molecule.
+Any CBD-based product with 0.3% THC or less cannot make you high, and is generally considered to be free of THC.

 Depending on how you consume CBD, it does take time for it to work and it varies depending on which type of product you use.
 For example, you could feel the effects of CBD within in a few minutes when using it as an oil or tincture or take several hours to begin to feel the effects if taken in edible and/or capsule form.
 Sometimes the effects of CBD can take several weeks.
 Continue to take it daily to allow your body to adapt to its effects.